Above the Clouds Home Office

 Hailing from Bridgeport, Ct. and a graduate of Saint Michael’s College in Vermont, Emily joined the ATC team in our Burlington office in early 2018.
 She's brought with her experience in the industry, a passion for true off-the-beaten-path travel, and an adventurous spirit!

 From her double major in History & English (Classics minor) to being an avid skier and former collegiate rugby player, her curiosity, love for the outdoors, and passion for life keep her motivated and pushing herself forward, onward, outward, and upward!
-This same passion has guided her through Turkey to Europe, onwards to Japan, and through South America — where she has spent time touring the Andes, Amazon, and Galapagos — to new adventures in South Asia.
+This same passion has guided her through Turkey to Europe, onwards to Japan, South America, and Above the Clouds’ destinations across Nepal, Bhutan, and India.

 It's her attention to detail, belief in our style of travel, and pursuit of providing our travelers the best experience possible that has reminded us, day in and out, how lucky we are to have her as a member of the ATC family!

-As someone who has always been comfortable on the move, Natalie left her Midwest home after high school to attend school in the Green Mountains.
-In 2017, she graduated from the University of Vermont with a degree in Global Studies and minor in Spanish.
-Her interdisciplinary studies granted her a well-rounded understanding of the world and its inherent interconnectedness.
+As someone who has always been comfortable on the move, Kennedy left her Midwest home after high school to attend school in Colorado.
+In 2018, she graduated from the University of Denver with a double major in Sociology and Gender and Women’s Studies.
+Through her interdisciplinary studies she acquired a global perspective and cross-cultural consciousness.

-While in college, she was blessed with opportunities to travel, live, and learn in Central and South America.
-These experiences opened the floodgates to her wanderlust and cross-cultural consciousness and have left her eager to experience more of what the world has to offer.
-Since graduating in 2017, she has been actively engaging in and seeking new adventures — her latest one being with us, at Above the Clouds!
+While in college, she was granted the opportunity to live in Sweden and travel throughout Scandinavia.
+These experiences opened the floodgates to her wanderlust and have left her eager to experience more of what the world has to offer.
+Since graduating in 2018, she has been actively engaging in and seeking new adventures — her latest being a cross-country move to Burlington and joining the team at Above the Clouds!

 Some of Our Guides & Partners